merc2000/profile/README.md

 # profile
-A brief introduction about Merrin
+A brief introduction about me.
 Contains details about skills,projects,experience and contact details.
 Made using HTML, CSS and JavaScript.